azybler/nclassifier/README.md

 nclassifier
 ===========

-Fork of NClassifier, with my own improvements.
+Fork of NClassifier, with some of my own improvements.

-Things I will add:
+List of changes that will, or have been made:

-- [x] Implement smart summarization that inspect 2-gram word frequency.
+ - [x] Implement smarter summarization that inspect 2-gram word frequency in SimonSummarizer.
+ - [ ] Generalized SimonSummarizer to inspect n-gram word frequency.